-This post aims to answer a few of the typical questions around digital transformation and provide clearness, particularly to CIOs and IT leaders, comprising lessons learned from your peers and digital transformation specialists.
+This post aims to answer a few of the typical questions around digital transformation and provide clarity, particularly to CIOs and IT leaders, comprising lessons learned from your peers and digital transformation specialists.
 Since innovation plays a crucial function in an organization's capability to develop with the marketplace and continuously increase value to customers, CIOs play an essential function in digital transformation.

-It's likewise worth keeping in mind that today's companies remain in various put on the road to digital transformation.
+It's likewise worth keeping in mind that today's companies remain variously put on the road to digital transformation.
 If you are feeling stuck in your digital transformation work, you are not alone.
 Among the hardest concerns in digital transformation is how to get over the preliminary humps from vision to execution.
 It produces angst: Many CIOs and companies think they lag far behind their peers on improvement when that isn't the case.

 Even companies that are well down the digital transformation course face difficult ongoing hurdles, like budgeting, talent struggles, and culture change.
-Let's dig in for recommendations for organizations at various put on that road to change.
+Let's dig in for recommendations for organizations that various put on that road to change.

 Due to the fact that digital transformation will look various for each company, it can be difficult to determine a meaning that applies to all.
-In general terms, we define digital transformation as the integration of digital technology into all areas of a business resulting in essential modifications to how businesses run and how they deliver worth to clients.
+In general terms, we define digital transformation as the integration of digital technology into all areas of a business resulting in essential modifications to how businesses run and how they deliver value to clients.
 Beyond that, it's a cultural modification that needs organizations to continuously challenge the status quo, experiment frequently, and get comfy with failure.
 This sometimes means leaving long-standing business processes that companies were built on in favour of relatively brand-new practices that are still being specified.